Jul 15 20:00 UTC

 Current Northern Lights Conditions in Iceland

-The current Aurora is a Kp2 (on a scale of 0-9) and will cover all of Iceland from 23:00.
-Viewed from Reykjavík, when active, the Aurora is positioned above the NNW horizon.
-When viewing the Aurora from the South Coast, seek higher ground and avoid mountains in a NNE-NNW direction where possible.
+The current Aurora is a Kp1 (on a scale of 0-9) and will cover northern Iceland from 23:59.
+Viewed from Reykjavík, when active, the Aurora is positioned closely to the NNW horizon and may not be seen from further south than Hella.

 Northern Lights Solar Wind Data